networknext/next/docs/source/complex_client_example.rst

 	    verify_packet( packet_data, packet_bytes );
 	}

-Next we define malloc and free functions to pass in to the SDK.
+Next we define custom malloc and free functions to pass in to the SDK.
 These same functions are used for global, per-client and per-server allocations.
 The only difference is the context passed in to each.

 .. code-block:: c++